The Little Hours: Plot

 In 1347 Garfagnana, Sister Fernanda returns to her convent with their donkey after missing Lauds.
 She curses out the friendly groundskeeper Lurco; Sister Ginevra, who shows sycophantic devotion to Fernanda, joins in.
 Sister Alessandra gets to meet with her father Ilario, impatiently asking when he will take her out of the convent so she can marry.
 Ilario says this will not happen, as despite being wealthy he cannot afford a dowry for her.
 The three nuns encounter Lurco outside, who smiles at Fernanda.
 When she and Ginevra shout at him again, Alessandra – in a foul mood after Fernanda antagonized her about her conversation – joins in even more abusively.
 Lurco leaves the convent because of this, stopping Father Tommasso to tell him as Tommasso is leaving to sell embroidery.

 In Lunigiana, Lord Bruno is lecturing to his bored wife Francesca about the evil of Guelphs.
 Francesca takes servant boy Masetto da Lamporecchio|Massetto to bed; Bruno goes to check on her, seeing Massetto leave through the window.
 In the servants' quarters, Bruno identifies Massetto by his fast heartbeat and, in the dark, shears off some of his hair to mark him.
 Come morning, all the men are missing hair and Bruno lets them go.
 He talks about Guelphs again at breakfast, prompting Francesca to seek out Massetto in the grounds.
 Bruno sees their interaction from the castle walls and Massetto is driven out by his guards.

-Tommasso became drunk on his journey and lost the embroidery in a river.
+Tommasso becomes drunk on his journey and loses the embroidery in a river.
 Massetto, crossing the river at the same time, offers to help him fix his crashed cart, and returns to the convent with him.
 The men get drunk on sacramental wine and Massetto confesses to his adultery; Tommasso offers him shelter and work at the convent as a gardener on the condition he pretend to be deaf-mute, in the hopes that if the nuns cannot rile him up they will leave him alone.
 In the courtyard, Massetto smiles at Alessandra, who returns the gesture; though Fernanda initially abuses him too, when Mother Marea informs the nuns he is deaf-mute, she tones down her behavior.
 Alessandra is implored to embroider at a faster rate due to Tommasso's losses, and in frustration damages her frame.
 She takes it to Massetto to repair, confiding in him; the other nuns watch her leave.